Azure-Samples/rag-postgres-openai-python/docs/evaluation.md

 ## Run the evaluation on a PR

 To run the evaluation on the changes in a PR, you can add a `/evaluate` comment to the PR.
-This will trigger the evaluation workflow to run the evaluation on the PR changes and will post the results to the PR.
+This will trigger the evaluation workflow to run the evaluation on the PR changes, and will post the results to the PR.